spacemandev-git/fvtt-swade-stat-block-parser/README.md

 - T (A) rather than T + A read out (DONE)

 Future:
-- Auto equip items on import
+- Auto equip items on import (DONE)
 - Allow parsing of any suported language while in any langauge setting
 - Add IMG path to text file parsing
 - Parse Size from special abilities